Mwags24/Brevolium_Notebook/_posts/2020-6-17-Begining_NCBI.md

 # Table of SNPs under selection
-third collumn states the function assosiated with the Contig
+Third collumn states the function assosiated with the Contig

 The functions were pulled from the min_assemblymin250_annotation_fullGO.txt file.